anh-nguyen-98/introduction-to-javascript/Loops and Subroutines.md

 console.log (x);
 ```

 - For objects, the value of the argument, which is the reference of the object, is copied into the parameter variable.
-Therefore, changing the parameter variable inside the function would impact the passed-in variable.
+Therefore, changing the parameter variable inside the function would impact the variable passed in the argument.

 ```
 const a = [3, 2, 1];